 An infected tooth can lead to serious pain that can really put you out of commission.
 Count on your general dentist Dr. Khabensky to find the source of your pain and treat it appropriately, often after a round of medication to eliminate the infection.
 When you build a relationship with family dentistry in Brooklyn with extensive training and experience, you also reduce the risk of wisdom tooth infection and root canal infection.

 While a toothache may sound like a small thing that just affects your mouth, the pain can be so intense that it seems to radiate to other parts of your body and fully occupy your thoughts.
 An infected tooth can be the source of systemic infections throughout your whole body.
 And the pain from your infected tooth is usually a sign of a more serious, underlying condition.

-Soreness, pain and sensitivity serve as early warning signs of an infected tooth.
-While good oral hygiene is the key to prevention, you need the help of the best dentist in Brooklyn after an infection sets in to end your pain and save your tooth.
+Soreness, pain, and sensitivity serve as early warning signs of an infected tooth.
+While good oral hygiene is the key to prevention, you need the help of the best-rated dentists in Brooklyn after infection sets in to end your pain and save your tooth.

 Infection Warning Signs

 A throbbing, sore tooth is a warning sign that you cannot ignore.
 If left untreated, even a simple or minor infection can grow to become a serious problem.
 You may notice a bad taste in your mouth or have particularly bad breath that brushing won’t eliminate.